-The Innovative Results Family has been blessed with amazing surroundings, and spectacular clients!
+The Innovative Results Family has been blessed with amazing surroundings, great gym classes, and spectacular clients!

 Here is Rogers’ journey!